Australian Open 2026: Men’s and women’s seed list and tracker

 Follow the progress of the top-32 players in the men’s and women’s draw at the Australian Open

-Felix Auger-Aliassime became the biggest casualty of the Australian Open so far as the seventh seed retired from his first-round match after suffering with cramp.
+Felix Auger-Aliassime is the biggest casualty of the Australian Open after the first round of the tournament as the seventh seed retired after suffering with cramp.
 The Canadian, who reached the semi-finals of the US Open last season, was trailing Portugal’s Nuno Borges 3-6 6-4 6-4 when he retired.

 Carlos Alcaraz and Aryna Sabalenka are the top seeds for the tournament, with Jannik Sinner and Iga Swiatek the second seeds as the first grand slam of the year gets underway.